 - Painful ejaculation

-- Pain in the back, hips or pelvis that doesn’t go away.
+- Pain in the back, hips or pelvis that doesn’t go away (this symptom is most associated with advanced prostate cancer since it commonly spreads to the bones)

 Not all medical experts agree that screening for prostate cancer will save lives.
-The controversy focuses on cost of screening, the age groups to be screened, and treatments after diagnosis.
+The controversy focuses on cost of screening, the age groups to be screened, and the potential for serious side effects associated with treatment after diagnosis.
 Not all forms of prostate cancer need treatment.

 - Understand his risk of prostate cancer